zedapp/manual/configuration.md

 1. The "Configuration" project which you can open from the Zed project picker.
 2. A /zedconfig.json file in your project.

-Zed implements configuration via an in-editor virtual file system that automatically synchronizes with Google Drive when connected to the Internet.
+In the Chrome App version of Zed, the configuration by default is stored in an in-editor virtual file system that automatically synchronizes with Google Drive when connected to the Internet.
 As a result, your configuration is automatically synced between all your Chromes connected to your Google account.
 If you're interested, you can see the files by searching for them in your Drive:

     https://drive.google.com/#search/config%7C

 There are file watchers on all imported config files, which reload the config whenever changes are made to a file.
 For instance, you can change the `theme` setting to something else and within a few seconds you see the colors of all your editor windows (on all your devices) change.

+**Important:** In practice, Google's Google Drive synchronization is not very reliable, therefore it is recommended that you store your configuration elsewhere.
+To do so, click on the little edit (pen) icon next to the Configuration project in the project listing to select a directory to store your configuration files.
+A recommended location is e.g. your Dropbox folder.

+In the standalone version of Zed, configuration files are stored in `~/.config/zed/config` by default.

 Zed's configuration consist of a number of aspects: